SARTRAC Scientific Webinar Series

 Movement of sargassum – Professor Robert Marsh

-Seasonal drift of sargassum subject to a major volcanic eruption in April 2021 is explored with our new forecast system
+This presentation looks at the seasonal drift of sargassum after a major volcanic eruption in April 2021 in the Caribbean, explored with our new forecast system.

 Biology of sargassum – Professor Hazel Oxenford